ProviderID Workflow

 on the workload-cluster node before CAPM3 runs.
 CAPM3 searches for a node whose

-node is found, CAPM3 copies the node’s spec.providerID value verbatim to
+matching node is found, CAPM3 copies the node’s spec.providerID value verbatim

 Step 3 — Node label path (standard path without a cloud provider)